 Advantages of Agile

-Embracing uncertainty – The truth is, when the project is just starting, nobody knows everything about it.
+The truth is, when the project is just starting, nobody knows everything about it.
 There are plans, ideas, and projections, however, they may change during the development process.
 Another idea Agile is based on is the idea of uncertainty.
-For example, the team might find that the problem it is working on is much deeper, or, on the contrary, the customers don’t need the solution that’s being developed.
+The team may discover that the problem they are tackling is more complex than expected.
 More information is discovered about the project as it goes, and Agile allows everyone involved to accept that.

 Disadvantages of Agile